This easy apple cranberry crisp features fresh tart cranberries, sweet apples and a delicious brown sugar oatmeal crumble topping.

 About the Recipe

-If you love old fashioned apple crisp, you’ll love this apple crisp with cranberries for a fun and festive twist on the classic.
+If you love traditional apple crisp, you’ll love this cranberry apple crisp for a fun and festive twist on the classic.

-The fruit filling has the perfect balance of sweet and tart and is wonderful paired with the buttery cinnamon, rolled oat and brown sugar crumble.
+The natural sweetness of the apples pairs perfectly with the tartness of the cranberries in the juicy fruit filling and is wonderful topped with the buttery oat and brown sugar crumble.

-The recipe is vegan and gluten-free, made with basic ingredients, you can use fresh or frozen cranberries and it’s great for making ahead and reheating too.
+The recipe is vegan and gluten-free, made with basic ingredients, you can use frozen or fresh cranberries and it’s great for making ahead and reheating too.

-While this simple dessert is an excellent choice for the holidays, its sweet and zesty flavour, gooey apple cranberry and apple filling and crispy oat crumble make this recipe a stunner year-round.
+While this is the perfect apple dessert for the holiday season, its sweet and zesty flavour, gooey apple cranberry filling and crisp oat crumble make this recipe a crowd-pleaser any time of year.

 All the ingredients for apple cranberry crisp recipe.
 Each ingredient is labelled with text.

 • Oat Flour: You can make your own oat flour from the rolled oats or use store-bought oat flour.
-Oat flour can be substituted with all-purpose flour or gluten-free all-purpose flour.
-The oat flour in the apple mixture could be substituted with cornstarch or arrowroot starch (powder).
+Oat flour can be substituted with all-purpose flour, whole wheat flour or gluten-free all-purpose flour.
+The oat flour in the apple mixture could be substituted with cornstarch (corn flour) or arrowroot starch (powder).

 • Nutmeg: Nutmeg adds something special to the crisp topping, especially combined with the dark brown sugar.
 It’s optional but really nice so definitely use it if you have it!

-• Use monk fruit sweetener instead of brown sugar for a sugar-free option.
+• Sugar-Free: Use monk fruit sweetener instead of brown sugar for a sugar-free option.

-• Add up to 1/2 cup chopped walnuts or pecans to the crumble topping.
+• Nuts: Add up to 1/2 cup chopped walnuts or pecans to the crumble topping for a nutty flavour and crunch.

-• Try orange juice instead of lemon juice in the filling and add 2 tsp orange zest.
+• Orange Flavour: Try orange juice instead of lemon juice in the filling and add 2 tsp orange zest.

-• Ground ginger pairs well with the nutmeg and cinnamon for extra spice.
+• Ginger: Ground ginger pairs well with the nutmeg and cinnamon for extra spice.
+Cardamom or cloves would also be nice.

-• For an oil-free and butter-free recipe, use the topping from my blueberry crisp.
+• Oil-Free: For an oil-free and butter-free crisp, use the topping from my blueberry crisp.

-• You can reduce the sugar in the filling by as much as half for a lower-sugar recipe.
+• Less Sugar: You can reduce the sugar in the filling by as much as half for a lower-sugar recipe.

 Cut the apples into chunks about the size of 2 cranberries.
 Though the size of the apple pieces is not hugely importnat, I prefer chunks over thin slices so they maintain their shape a bit better in the oven.